 Many of the applicants who file a disability claim based on one of the 88 conditions that qualify under the Compassionate Allowances listings assume that their applications will be automatically approved by the Social Security Administration.
 Unfortunately, this is not always the case.
 While it is not common, the SSA has been known to deny claims based on a Compassionate Allowances listing.
 While Compassionate Allowances cases do receive priority attention during the disability appeal process, you should still do everything you can to increase your chances of obtaining an approval at the initial application stage.

-If you would like to increase your chances of obtaining an approval in the initial stage of the application process, you should consider hiring a qualified Social Security Disability attorney or advocate.
+If you would like to increase your chances of obtaining an approval in the initial stage of the application process, you should consider hiring a qualified Social Security Disability attorney attorney or advocate.
 These professionals can help to prepare your Social Security Disability application and make sure that your claim is submitted properly to the Social Security Administration, ensuring that the adjudicator who reviews your file understand how your condition qualifies for processing under the Compassionate Allowances guidelines.